webida/webida-server/README.md

 How to mount XFS file system described at prerequisites.

 ## Run server as single process
-Create the log folder.
-If not, log will be printed to stdout.

-    $ mkdir log

 Create file system folder which is used each user's file system.

     $ cd /src/server/fs